-    - Buy X get Y free (discount amount is Y).
+- Buy X and get Y free (discount amount is Y).

-After choosing the appropriate discount type, you should set the Disсount amount ? and shipment details ? whether you want it to be free or with discount applied.
+After choosing the appropriate discount type, you should set the Disсount amount – and shipment details – whether you want it to be free or with a discount applied.

-In this submenu you can pick the labels for your campaign.
+In this submenu, you can select the labels you'd like for your campaign.

-The category for storeowners to tailor discount type to their needs ? in case you want to make it more specific than the basic options Magento 2 offers.
+The category is for storeowners who want to tailor discount type to their needs – this way, you can make it more specific than the basic options Magento 2 offers.

-- The discounts are good when it comes to short term sales driving, but mind the constant sales growth.
+- Discounts are good when it comes to short term sales driving, but you need to stay mindful of the constant sales growth.

-- Always remember discounts should complement pricing strategy, not replace it.
+- Always remember that discounts should complement your pricing strategy, not replace it.